38 dogs were close to drowning on a Mississippi lake. But some fishermen had quite a catch

-ATLANTA -- By the time fishermen spotted the first head bobbing above the water, the 38 dogs were exhausted and struggling to stay alive.
+ATLANTA (AP) — By the time fishermen spotted the first head bobbing above the water, the 38 dogs were exhausted and struggling to stay alive.

 The hound dogs had plunged into a large Mississippi lake while chasing a deer, a diversion during a fox hunt.
 Bob Gist, who was fishing on the lake, knew they had no chance.